-Those students who won gold ADDYs will move on to the state level of the completion, and with a good performance there will have the chance to showcase their designs on the national stage.
+Those students who won gold ADDYs will move on to the regional level of the competition, and with a good performance there will have the chance to showcase their designs on the national stage.

 Congratulations to all these fantastic designers on their rousing success!